 Handling Sharp Objects

 A more realistic possibility compared to firearms, you must also consider any sharp objects being moved on the day.
 Items such as kitchen knives are obviously dangerous and the appropriate steps must be taken to mitigate any risks.
 Removal companies are often willing to move these items, but they should still be handled carefully and labelled accordingly.

 Although rare, there are a number of people who either collect or train with weapons that can be of great concern when moving.
 These items could include anything from swords or weapons used for martial arts, recreation or decorative purposes.
 These are the items that many removal firms will not be able to handle.

 In this guide, we’ve covered a number of different dangerous items that you may need to move.
-Whether this is an exotic animal, fire arms or gas canisters there are some generally accepted best practises in safely and securely transporting these goods.
+Whether this is an exotic animal, fire arms or gas canisters there are some generally accepted best practises in safely transporting these goods.
 If you’ve been the owner of these items for some time, you’ll already know how to transport them and the materials you need to use.

 Now that you’re aware of some of the ways to tackle moving dangerous goods, it’s time to seek professional help and find the most appropriate removal company to lend a hand.
 Simply fill out Compare My Move’s quick form to get connected with up to 6 trustworthy removal companies in your local area.
 Don’t forget to highlight these potentially dangerous items and to ask for any advice on how to continue with the move.